5 Lessons Brands Can Learn From Gawker

 On Monday, Gawker published its last story.

 It was the media world’s favorite blog, and its shutdown inspired hundreds of thinkpieces.
 I wrote my own brief memoriam here.
-But since I cover content marketing for a living, I couldn’t help but contemplate what lessons brands can learn from the site that we loved to hate yet still visited every day.1
+But since I cover content marketing for a living, I couldn’t help but contemplate what lessons brands can learn from the site that we loved to hate yet still visited every day.[note]Some people just straight-up hate Gawker.
+If you’re one of those people, you’re going to disagree with most of this post.[/note]

 The first lesson, of course, is don’t release someone’s sex tape without permission.
 (I’m looking at you, Denny’s.)
 Gawker shuttered because then-editor A.J.
 Daulerio published Hulk Hogan’s sex tape in October 2012.
 That post resulted in a $140 million verdict against Gawker Media and made its flagship site too risky for a major acquisition, even as Univision scooped up the rest of Gawker Media for $135 million last week.